Ĉu vi parolas Esperanton?

 Try the MosaTraining course today

-1. Everyone starts out on the same footing
+1. Everyone starts out on equal footing

 Nowadays, if a country wants to access the international market, it has to use English, the dominant language in global business.
-It has become so widely used that it has transformed into an international-friendly version called Globish.
+English has become so widely used that it has transformed into an international-friendly version called Globish.

 Zamenhof wanted to eliminate linguistic discrimination with his new language.
 Everyone starts off on the same footing.
 How so?
 Well, everyone must learn the language to communicate.
 It’s a neutral language.
 Actually, one of the objectives of this language is transnational education.
 That’s the idea that everyone should have the same access to knowledge, no matter their nationality or walk of life.